Gerhard Conrad (intelligence officer)

 In 2011, he coordinated the negotiations between Israel and Hamas resulting in the Gilad Shalit prisoner exchange involving 1,027 Palestinian prisoners and the Israeli prisoner Gilad Shalit.

 On December 13, 2015 he was announced as the Head of European Union Intelligence and Situation Centre.

+In 2019 he returned to the BND to retire.
+Conrad was a Visiting Professor at King’s College London.